Creative Note-taking • Unedited, quickly captured, and honest responses to teaching at Hillcrest Chapel through image and language.

 As the seed sprouts in dark soil –

-crucified with Christ
+with Christ –

 so death produces life –

-I no longer live but Christ lives in me.
+no longer live but Christ lives in me.

 As rotting vegetation